RyIot3329/cnd-dapr/README.md

 ## About

+This repository contains the CNS Dapr Sidecar, written in [Node.js](https://nodejs.org/en/about) and using the [Dapr SDK](https://docs.dapr.io/developing-applications/sdks/js/).

+When running, the Sidecar connects to a CNS Broker and monitors context and connection changes.
+Changes are published to the context topic of the `cns-pubsub` service.
+The Sidecar also exposes various HTTP endpoints to read and write to the context and its connections.

 ## Installing

 To **install** or **update** the application, you should fetch the latest version from this Git repository.
 To do that, you may either download and unpack the repo zip file, or clone the repo using: